anushka-srivastava22/fullstack-assignment/README.md

 ### Frontend (ReactJS)

-1. Navigate to the `frontend` directory: cd frontend
+1. Navigate to the `frontend` directory:

+cd frontend

+cd client

-2. Install dependencies:
+3. Install dependencies:
 npm install

-3. Start the React development server: npm start
+5. Start the React development server: npm start

-4. Access the frontend at `http://localhost:3000` in your web browser.
+6. Access the frontend at `http://localhost:3000` in your web browser.

 ### Backend (Python with FastAPI)